 NSO events and activities are designed to be both informative and fun.
 Activities vary according to the term or semester.
 In addition to a welcome from the administration and a campus tour, each orientation may include a university devotional; library tour; meetings about colleges and majors, financial aid and scholarships, the Honors Program; and an introduction to several of the traditions at the Y.

 Many of the activities are organized around Y Groups, small groups of students led by peer mentors and other upperclassmen, which offer students personalized attention and support.
-Orientation at BYU balances the various needs of new students by combining appropriate resources, activities, and personnel.
-To become fully integrated into an institution as large and complex as BYU, active participation in NSO is vital.
+To become fully immersed and engaged in the BYU community, NSO is vital.

 Please see https://fye.byu.edu/about-nso for detailed information about NSO and to register for an NSO event.